Baryon-antibaryon photoproduction cross sections off the proton

-Fig.~\ref{fig:MMS}(a) shows the missing-mass-squared ($MMS$) distribution of all events when no selection was applied to the confidence level of the kinematic fits, indicating background from nonexclusive events or incorrect reaction hypotheses or particle identification errors.
-The Monte Carlo distribution indicates what was expected for events that simulate the intended reaction, showing a sharp spike at $MMS=0$.
+Fig.~\ref{fig:MMS}(a) shows the missing-mass-squared (MMS) distribution of all events when no selection was applied to the confidence level of the kinematic fits, indicating background from nonexclusive events or incorrect reaction hypotheses or particle identification errors.
+The Monte Carlo distribution indicates what was expected for events that simulate the intended reaction, showing a sharp spike at MMS=0.
 In Fig.~\ref{fig:MMS}(b) a CL selection was applied ($log_{10} CL > 10^{-5}$ in this measurement) as well as additional selections on particle time of flight and energy losses ($dE/dx$) in various detector elements.
-An additional selection at $\pm.02$ GeV$^2$ was applied to trim events far from the zero of $MMS$.
+An additional selection at $\pm.02$ GeV$^2$ was applied to trim events far from the zero of MMS.

 The momenta of charged particles were determined using drift chamber tracking in the solenoidal magnetic field.
-Protons and anti-protons were unambiguously separated on the basis of the sense of their trajectory curvatures.
+Protons and antiprotons were unambiguously separated on the basis of the sense of their trajectory curvatures.

 The time of flight of particles between the hydrogen target and the scintillator wall located 5.4~m downstream was compared to the expected time of flight of particles of a given species.
 With a timing resolution of close to 100~ps, the system could easily separate pions from protons up to about 3~GeV/c.
 Small tails of pions that contaminated the proton bands up to 5~GeV/c were identified and eliminated using mild momentum-dependent timing cuts.
 At even higher momenta, no remaining pion contamination was detected after all other cuts were applied.